Skip to main content

 De-SelectDe-selects a Bag from the list.

-BackNavigates Back to the Terminal Float screen
+BackNavigates back to the Terminal Pickup screen.

 From this screen the user can complete a Pickup function for the cash management session.

-Terminal Pickup > New Bag
+Terminal Pickup - New Bag (POS)

 When the user selects New Bag from the Pickup screen, they are directed to add a Bag Number and a Seal Number for identification purposes.